kyma-project/website/content/blog-posts/2020-01-09-release-notes-1.9/index.md

 - [Monitoring](#monitoring) - Adjustments and upgrade to the latest version
 - [Rafter](#rafter) - Asset Store and Headless CMS refactored and merged to create Rafter
 - [Service Management](#service-management) - Changes in the deletion process of the ServiceBroker custom resource
-- [Known issues](#known-issues) - Workarounds for backup issues with Ratfer and problems with logging components
+- [Known issues](#known-issues) - Workarounds for backup issues with Ratfer, issues with custom metrics for Rafter services, problems with logging components
 - [Migrations and upgrades](#migrations-and-upgrades) - Rafter-related scripts and guidelines for the 1.8.0 - 1.9.0 upgrade

 ## Application Connector